-Custom library categories can be added by either global or group administrators.
-As with 8e6 supplied categories, additions and deletions can be made within a custom category.
-However, unlike 8e6 supplied categories, a custom category can be deleted.
+Custom library categories are maintained by global administrators.
+As with 8e6 supplied categories, URL and keyword additions and deletions can be made within a custom category.

 NOTE: 8e6 cannot provide updates to custom categories.
-Maintaining the list of URLs and keywords is the responsibility of the global or group administrator.
+Maintaining the list of URLs and keywords is the responsibility of the global administrator.